psychemedia/island-storynotes/hambrough-monson.md

 Interviews on the Estate.
 (*From Our Own Reporter.*)
 TIGHNABRUAICH, Wednesday Morning.
 Following up the inquiry of yesterday, as fully reported in the *News*, I have interviewed a number of the persons upon whose evidence the action of the police authorities to a large degree depends ; and I have driven out to that portion of the estate where the incident of the 10th occurred.
 The police are naturally reticent, partly because they think it injudicious to confide too much in the reporters, but mainly because they have very little beyond incomplete theories to work upon.
 Scott’s disappearance is, they admit, greatly to be regretted.
 All that was done to keep track of him was to instruct the policeman at Tighnabruaich Pier to get his name and address as left the Columba, and though this was done, it was, as events have proved, a useless precaution.
-The most graphic and reliable account of the whole affair which I have yet got was from Steven, the acting factor on the Ardlamont estate.
+The most graphic and reliable account of the whole affair which I have yet got was from Mr Steven, the acting factor on the Ardlamont estate.
 Mr Steven, who is a young man from Cathcart, is an acute and business like gentleman, popular with all the tenantry and employes on the estate.
 Residing within few hundred yards of Ardlamont House, he naturally came into daily contact with all the parties involved in this affair, and his services were particularly in request after the sad occurrence of the 10th.
 It is but fair to Mr Steven to say that had he been aware of the fact that his interviewer was a member of the press he would probably have been less free with his story, for the police have discouraged too much publicity in the meantime.
 "Mr Monson," he said, in answer to inquiries, "was the first one who, in response to advertisement in the papers, came here, and was followed sometime after by Hambrough.
 The statement that the estate was sold them made by some of the newspapers is untrue ;
 TERMS HAD NOT BEEN COME TO.
 Mr Monson is a quiet, good-natured gentleman, and so was Mr Hambrough.
 They were both temperate men, indeed Mr Hambrough was almost a teetotaler.
 So far as I saw all the party lived very harmoniously and agreeably together.
 The first time I saw Scott he was along with Mr Hambrough and Mr Monson, and I took him for one the party.
 On the morning of the 10th, when the three went out shooting they took a circuitous route round the estate coming back through the planting to the house in order to get breakfast.
 They were within twenty or thirty yards of being out of the wood when the shot was heard.
 Mr Hambrough was on the right side of the wood going toward the house, and Scott and Mr Monson were the opposite side of the wood.
 Hamurough’s left side was towards his friends, and he was shot in the right side.
 I was not near the wood at the time, but am certain I heard the shot fired.
 Shortly afterwards the gardener came to me and told me one of the gentlemen had shot himself in the planting.
 We took a cart and found that Monson and Scott had lifted the body from the ditch it is believed to have fallen into, and placed him on the bank above it.
 I DID NOT SEE ANY GUNS